absolunet/docs-node-ioc/src/docs/05_data/03_factories/en.md

 ## Auto-registration

 By default, all the model factories defined in the `src/database/factories` folders will be automatically registered in the factory service.
-Otherwise, the `register` method is defined so you can manually define model factories.
+Otherwise, the `register` method is defined, so you can manually define model factories.

 Given the `UserFactory` that has the `model` set to `User`, the following registration would work.